PrototypeZone/ceng317/hardware/pcb/README.md

 8. Route the BJT as a switch circuit (Section 4.5 Page 192 in your Electronic Devices by Floyd) traces on the PCB.
 To do this:
    - Click on the the end of say a resistor and press 'x' on the keyboard.
    - Then click on the other terminal that it should be connected to.
+   - The ground connections inside the connector pins are already made on the Raspberry Pi board, you do not need to make them on your board.
 9. Save "project as" what you changed the name and date to.
 10. Use File->fabrication outputs->Gerbers (.gbr)... to Plot the Gerbers
 11. also "Generate Drill Files"->PTH and NPTH in single file